pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "I've suffered thousands of tragedies in my life, most of which never happened."
 --Michel de Montaigne (paraphrased from French)

+"Practice is your best teacher."
+--Polly Morris, roller skater

 "People with wisdom know that it is important to correct their own mistakes, while people without wisdom find it necessary to point out the mistakes of others."
 --Bawa Muhaiyaddeen